-Financial Statements ISA 200Overall Objectives of the independent Auditor and the Conduct of an Audit in A structured representation of historical financial information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time and of the changes therein for a period of time in accordance with a financial reporting framework.
+Defined Term Source of Term Definition in Use Engagement Partner Statements, Paragraph 7 [SA 220] Quality Control for an Audit of Financial Statements, Paragraph 7 [e] The partner or other person in the firm who is responsible for the audit engagement and its performance, and for the auditor's report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal, or regulatory body.
+Financial Statements IAASB Glossary of Terms A structured representation of historical financial information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or of the changes therein for a period of time in accordance with a financial reporting framework.
 The related notes ordinarily comprise a summary of significant accounting policies and other explanatory information.
 The term "financial statements" ordinarily refers to a complete set of financial statements as determined by the requirements of the applicable financial framework, but can also refer to a single financial statement.
-Firm ISA 220, Paragraph 7 (e) governance.
-A sole practitioner, partnership or corporation or other entity of professional accountants.
-Engagement Team 3 ISA 220 Paragraph 7 (d) All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform audit procedures on the engagement.
+Firm IAASB Glossary of Terms A sole practitioner, partnership or corporation or other entity of professional accountants.
+Engagement Team ISA 220 Paragraph 7 (d) All partners and staff performing the engagement, and any individuals engaged by the firm or a network firm who perform audit procedures on the engagement.
 This excludes an auditor's external expert engaged by the firm or a network firm.